dbrennand/home-ops/docs/infrastructure/opentofu.md

 # :simple-opentofu: OpenTofu

 [OpenTofu](https://opentofu.org/) (a fork of Terraform) is used to deploy infrastructure in my Homelab.
-Resources located in [`terraform`](https://github.com/dbrennand/home-ops/tree/main/terraform/) are used to deploy VMs on my Proxmox VE cluster.
+Resources located in [`terraform`](https://github.com/dbrennand/home-ops/tree/main/terraform/) are used to deploy VMs on my Proxmox VE node.

 ## Custom Module(s)